 Accessing Object Members Through Pointers

-When using dynamic allocation or pointers to point to objects, we can reach the member variables with the name of the pointer.
+When employing dynamic memory allocation or pointers to reference objects, we can access the member variables using the pointer's identifier.

 Person* p = new Person;